Four killed by wildfires in Western Australia as heatwave heads east

-SYDNEY Three European workers were among four people killed in one of a series of wildfires sparked by lightning in Western Australia, local media reported on Thursday, a deadly start to the summer bushfire season.
+SYDNEY Four people have died in one of a series of wildfires sparked by lightening in Western Australia, police said on Wednesday, a deadly start to the country's summer bushfire season.

 Western Australia police said the deaths occurred in the North Cascade fire near Esperance, in the state's southwest, where some 300,000 hectares have been burned.
 The blaze is one of three major fires burning in the state since Sunday.